igorkulman/iOSSampleApp/README.md

 - [RxNuke](https://github.com/kean/RxNuke) - RxSwift extensions for Nuke
 - [FeedKit](https://github.com/nmdias/FeedKit) - An RSS, Atom and JSON Feed parser written in Swift
 - [CRToast](https://github.com/cruffenach/CRToast) - A modern iOS toast view that can fit your notification needs
-- [Defaults](https://github.com/sindresorhus/Defaults) - Swifty and modern UserDefaults
 - [SimulatorStatusMagic](shinydevelopment/SimulatorStatusMagic) - Clean up your status bar for taking screenshots on the iOS simulator
 - [SpecLeaks](leandromperez/specleaks) - Unit Tests Memory Leaks in Swift.
 Write readable tests for mem leaks easily with these Quick and Nimble extensions
+- [Quick](https://github.com/Quick/Quick) - The Swift (and Objective-C) testing framework
+- [Nimble](https://github.com/Quick/Nimble) - A Matcher Framework for Swift and Objective-C

 ## Author